deluxanova/deluxanova/README.md

 - 👋 Hi, I’m @deluxanova
 - 👀 I’m interested in Machine Learning,Big Data and Software development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently working in the data engineering domain with tech like Apache Spark,Hadoop,Hive.
-- 💞️ I’m looking to collaborate on Python/C++ Projects
+- 💞️ I’m looking to collaborate on Software Development Projects
 - 📫 How to reach me email-> deluxanova@gmail.com